Odai-kakhi/linkedListReactRepresentation/README.md

 # Installing dependencies and running:
 - Clone the repo
-- Inside the folder 'linkedListReactRepresentation':
+- For dependencies, inside the folder 'linkedListReactRepresentation' run:
-`npm install`
+`yarn install`
-- Running the app:
+- To run it:
-`npm start`
+`yarn start`

 # Using the app:
 - Open: '/src/WriteHere'